Skip to main content

 PGY1 Pharmacy Residency — Acute Care

-UI Health Care offers an accredited PGY1 Acute Care Pharmacy Residency and was one of the first institutions in the nation accredited for residency training in the 1960s.
+UI Health Care offers an ASHP-accredited PGY1 Acute Care Pharmacy Residency and was among the first institutions in the nation to receive accreditation for residency training in the 1960s.

 About the Program

-• Establish a collaborative working relationship within a multidisciplinary practice setting
+• Establish collaborative working relationships within multidisciplinary teams

-• Provide effective, efficient, and evidence-based patient care
+• Deliver effective, efficient, and evidence-based patient care

-• Use leadership and management skills to modify practice, develop policy, and optimize medication use
+• Apply leadership and management skills to improve practice, influence policy, and optimize medication use

-• Provide education and teaching to other health care professionals in a practice site or training
+• Educate and mentor other health care professionals in clinical or academic settings

 • Pursue board certification as a pharmacotherapy specialist